Intro

 Slunge is the final Plaguebearer, and he’s the most basic, just a dude with a Sword.
 Now, 2 Hammers is a perfectly fine attack stat, especially when paired with the Tracker for mostly Damage 2+, and he gets the very respectable 3 Sword Ensnare when he Inspires, so he’ll be dishing out decent damage alongside everyone else, just from closer up.
 Again, the standard Plaguebearer defense/Inspire notes apply here as well.

 And last, but definitely not least, is Squort.
 The cute mascot of the group, Squort is also not to be completely overlooked.
 Yes, 2 Health means he’s very one-shottable at every point in the game, but 2 Dodge is a solid Save to have which will keep him alive sometimes.
 Move 4 and Fly also makes him fairly maneuverable.
 His attack is really the interesting part to me.
-Squort picks up a pretty ok Damage 1 Attack while Uninspired, but Crit Grievous means that sometimes it’ll pop off.
-If you can get him Inspired, the Damage 2 attack with 3 Dice and Crit Grievous is very likely to catch your opponent by surprise!
+Squort picks up a pretty ok Damage 1 Attack while Uninspired, but critical grievous means that sometimes it’ll pop off.
+If you can get him Inspired, the Damage 2 attack with 3 Dice and critical grievous is very likely to catch your opponent by surprise!
 While it will be fairly rare for him to Inspire due to his low Health pool, if it happens, he can really contribute to damage in a way that may surprise your opponent.
 Overall, he’s your worst fighter, but if this is your worst fighter, you’re in a good spot!

 Overview